aws-ia/terraform-aws-eks-blueprints/patterns/cell-based-eks/README.md

 # Cell-Based Architecture for Amazon EKS

-This pattern how to configure a cell-based architecture for Amazon Elastic Kubernetes Service (Amazon EKS).
+This pattern demonstrates how to configure a cell-based architecture for Amazon Elastic Kubernetes Service (Amazon EKS).
 It moves away from typical multiple Availability Zone (AZ) clusters to a single Availability Zone cluster.
 These single AZ clusters are called cells, and the aggregation of these cells in each Region is called a supercell.
-These cells help to ensure that a failure in one cell doesn't affect the cells in another, reducing data transfer costs and improving both the availability and resiliency against AZ failures for Amazon EKS workloads.
+These cells help to ensure that a failure in one cell doesn't affect the cells in another, reducing data transfer costs and improving both the availability and resiliency against AZ wide failures for Amazon EKS workloads.

 Refer to the [AWS Solution Guidance](https://aws.amazon.com/solutions/guidance/cell-based-architecture-for-amazon-eks/) for more details.